 The City Hall Grounds is home to Belfast’s Christmas Market, running from 17th November until 20th December.
 The gardens are transformed into a picturesque Alpine village with dozens of market stalls selling unusual gifts from all over the world, including items from Peru and Mexico.

-Also available are gastronomic treats from across the globe, including French crepes, Belgian chocolates, Spanish paella and a giant German bratwurst.
-Those with a taste for adventure can sample ostrich, wild boar and crocodile burgers.
 This year, shoppers will be entertained by a choir, who will perform Dickensian carols in authentic Victorian costume.
 Younger visitors can enjoy a spin on the merry-go-round or pay a visit to Santa.

 One of the most established Christmas markets, Leeds Christkindelmarkt, is being held once again in Millennium Square from 9th November until 16th December, offering unique gift ideas and speciality food and drink, the square is transformed into a scenic winter village complete with log cabins and traditional wooden chalets.